What is eczema?

 What are the symptoms of eczema?

 The main symptom of eczema is dry, itchy skin.
 Other symptoms include inflammation, bumps and scales.
-These can often leak clear or yellowish fluid, which then crusts over.
+These can often weep clear or yellowish fluid, which then crusts over.

 Patches of inflamed skin due to eczema tend to look red on lighter skin, and are often brown, purple or a greyish colour on darker skin.
 The inflamed patches aren’t often as noticeable on people of colour.